 Ease of Use

-The Sierra Designs model, priced at $33, is a moderate value.
+The DriDown model offers moderate value.
 Its versatility, low weight, and small packed size make it suitable for more than just car camping.
-Yet, it might only satisfy specific sleepers in terms of comfort.
+Yet, it might only satisfy specific sleepers regarding comfort.

 With its highly-touted duck down filling, we expected the Sierra Designs DriDown to be a real luxury item.
 However, it fell to the middle of the pack in nearly every scoring metric.
-Although we liked this pillow, it simply didn't perform as well as the other products included in this review.
+Although we like this pillow, it doesn't perform as well as the other products included in this review.